sissa-data-science/DADApy/README.md

 # Installation
-The package is compatible with Python >= 3.7 (tested on 3.7, 3.8, 3.9, 3.10, 3.11).
+The package is compatible with the Python versions 3.7, 3.8, 3.9, 3.10, 3.11, and 3.12.
 We currently only support Unix-based systems, including Linux and macOS.
 For Windows machines, we suggest using the [Windows Subsystem for Linux (WSL)](https://en.wikipedia.org/wiki/Windows_Subsystem_for_Linux).

 The package requires `numpy`, `scipy` and `scikit-learn`, and `matplotlib` for the visualizations.